, Published 4 Mar 2022

 This could also be a great opportunity to identify which of the risk responses worked best, recognize issues that may reappear in the future, and learn how to mitigate risks and minimize their impact.

-A risk register must be consolidated for an easier review by the project managers, risk managers, or anyone in the team that may need access.
+A risk register must be consolidated for easier review by the project managers, risk managers, or anyone in the team that may need access.
 It should also be concise, detailed, and tailored according to the specifications of the project and the needs of the company.
 A comprehensive risk register is vital to successfully managing risks, monitoring progress, and implementing the best solutions possible to mitigate the risks identified.

 - Raise your risk identification capability by attaching and storing photos as evidence.
 Get high-level visibility of the potential issue to be addressed.